LTC-IT/HowsWally/Website/README.md

 # Website
-This is the folder for this module.

-Place all code and files in this directory for the module.
+This is the folder for this code and files for the website.

+This requires
+- Raspberry Pi
+- Flask